brainfuljs/brainful/docs/blog/2024-12-22/index.md

 Dependency Injection is a specific implementation of this principle.
 The core idea is to use interfaces instead of concrete classes, enabling easy replacement of implementations without modifying dependent code.

-## Patterns of Dependency Injection

-- Constructor Injection
-- Property Injection
-- Method Injection
-- Ambient Context
-- Each pattern has its own use cases depending on project requirements.

 ## Anti-patterns in DI

-Some common anti-patterns include:
+While Dependency Injection (DI) offers numerous benefits, there are also common anti-patterns that can undermine its effectiveness.
+Understanding these anti-patterns is essential for maintaining clean and maintainable code.
+Here are some of the most prevalent anti-patterns in DI.

+### Service Locator

-- Service Locator: Using a global object to obtain dependencies instead of explicitly defining them.
+The Service Locator pattern involves using a global object to obtain dependencies instead of explicitly defining them through injection.
+While it may seem convenient, this approach obscures the dependencies of a class and can lead to runtime errors if dependencies are not registered correctly.

+Problems with Service Locator:
+- Hidden Dependencies: The class does not clearly communicate what its dependencies are, making it difficult to understand how it functions without inspecting the code.
+- Runtime Exceptions: If a required service is not registered in the locator, it can lead to runtime exceptions that are harder to debug.
+- Testing Challenges: Unit testing becomes more complex since the class relies on a static service locator, making it difficult to mock dependencies.

+### Control Freak

-- Control Freak: A class that excessively controls its dependencies.
+A class that excessively controls its dependencies is referred to as a Control Freak.
+This occurs when a class directly instantiates its dependencies rather than accepting them through DI.
+This tight coupling makes it difficult to switch implementations or mock dependencies for testing.

+Problems with Control Freak:
+- Tight Coupling: The class is tightly coupled to specific implementations, making it challenging to change or replace them.
+- Difficult Testing: Unit testing becomes problematic because the class cannot be easily mocked or isolated from its dependencies.

+### Bastard Injection

-- Bastard Injection: Misusing DI where dependencies are passed implicitly or chaotically.
+Bastard Injection refers to the misuse of DI where dependencies are passed implicitly or chaotically.
+This can occur when developers attempt to inject too many dependencies or when they rely on context or global state instead of clear interfaces.

+Problems with Bastard Injection:
+- Confusion: It becomes unclear which dependencies are required for a class, leading to confusion and maintenance challenges.
+- Violation of Principles: This approach often violates principles such as Single Responsibility Principle (SRP) and can lead to bloated classes.

+### Constrained Construction
-- Constrained Construction: Overloading constructors with too many parameters.
+Constrained Construction occurs when constructors are overloaded with too many parameters.
+This often indicates that a class has too many responsibilities and violates the Single Responsibility Principle (SRP).

+Problems with Constrained Construction:
+- Complexity: Classes with numerous constructor parameters become complex and difficult to manage.
+- Maintenance Issues: Changes in one dependency may require modifications in multiple places throughout the codebase.

+By being aware of these anti-patterns, developers can avoid common pitfalls associated with Dependency Injection.
+By adhering to best practices and ensuring clear communication of dependencies, applications can maintain flexibility, testability, and overall code quality.

 ## Inversify